How Do I Configure the Delphinium Course Settings?

 Set the Start Date and End Date for the course.

-Configure Total Points
+Configure Max Points

 Set the Max Points for the course.